Ryan-Zhengyuan/Age-related-CRC-project/README.md

-# Metagenome
+# Metagenomic analyses for early- and late- project
-Code for metagenomic data processing
+Code for metagenomic data processing, ecological analyses and statistical analyses.
-Including analyses from reads to metagenome-assembled genomes (MAGs).